-In some ways, this first foray was consciously ‘Iceland lite’.
-I wasn’t convinced that taking a 4X4 into the wilds of the Highlands was the best option for first-timers with relatively young children, and this reluctance seemed confirmed when in the run-up to our departure news of imminent earthquake activity and volcanic eruptions around Bárðarbunga dominated the world headlines.
+I hadn't been convinced that taking a 4X4 into the wilds of the Highlands was the best option for first-timers to Iceland, especially with relatively young children (11, 10 and six).
+My reluctance seemed confirmed when in the run-up to our departure, news of imminent earthquake activity and volcanic eruptions around Bárðarbunga dominated the world headlines.
 Looking at what there was to offer outside the Highlands persuaded me that there was enough to fill our week’s visit.
 And I was right – we struggled to fit in the main sights and had to resolve to leave many attractions for next time.

 So what did we do, what did we enjoy and what would we do differently next time?
 Having studied the map of Iceland, I ruled out the north on the basis that though the whale-watching was probably superior, it was too far to travel on that basis alone.
 The southern coast, which traces a line of volcanoes including Eyjafjallajökull (the one that caused all the uproar in 2010), seemed to promise a more concentrated dose of really awesome and unforgettable sights.

-At Hella we headed for a new hotel, the Stracta, part owned by footballers Hermann Hreidarsson and David James.
+At Hella we headed for the Stracta, a hotel part-owned by footballers Hermann Hreidarsson and David James.
 Stylish but family-friendly, with mini wooden motorbikes to zoom around on in the lobby, saunas and private hot tubs in the spacious family apartments, it made a great base for horse-riding – there are lots of stables in the area organising rides, some days-long.
 Our kids were blissed out with their short outing with nearby Kalfholt farm, plus the chance to groom their cute Viking ponies.

 Hella is also a handy base for those who want to make their way around the popular Golden Circle tourist route – we didn’t manage all 300km of this in the short time we had, but we did have fun getting sprayed by the Strokkur geyser in the geothermally active (and hence very pongy) valley of Haukadalur, admiring the fury of the spectacular Gullfoss double waterfall and walking inside the Kerið volcano crater.